Welcome to Year 2

 English

-This term we will be studying a fiction unit called traditional tales with a twist, which will be linked to our focus this half term on the book 'Prince Cinders' by Babette Cole.
-We will focus our exploration of stories through the ‘Talk for Writing’ strategy of imitate, innovate and invent.
+This term we will be studying a fiction unit called stories from familiar settings, which will be linked to our focus this half term on farm shop.
+We will focus our exploration of fiction through the ‘Talk for Writing’ strategy of imitate, innovate and invent.
 As well as this, we will be focusing on the skills needed to invent their own piece of writing and look at writing through other subject areas.

 Whole class reading will continue to take place every day, through which we encourage children to focus on new vocabulary in the text and the comprehension of the text.